West Virginia Penitentiary to Host 4th Annual Para-Con

 The event will also include ghost hunting TV personalities Heather Taddy and Brian Cano.

 “When you’re attracted to that, you want to go where you know you’re going to be around and acceptable to that paranormal activity.
-And like I said this is a haunted facility this has been put out there, it’s credible that it’s haunted there was nine hundred and ninety-eight documented deaths at this prison.”Tom Stiles – Executive Director of Moundsville Economic Development
+And like I said this is a haunted facility this has been put out there, it’s credible that it’s haunted there was 998 documented deaths at this prison.”Tom Stiles – Executive Director of Moundsville Economic Development

 Council